jonasjancarik/compose-rename/README.md

   - `prefix`: Finds volumes by name prefix `<old>_...`.
 Useful when labels are missing (e.g., Swarm or externally created volumes).
 - **Default naming flow**: By default, after migrating volumes, the tool prefers to rename the project directory to the NEW name and leave the compose file untouched.
 Docker Compose will then use the directory name as the project name when you run commands from that directory.
   - Choose the alternative `--edit-compose` (or press `e` when prompted) if you want a fixed project name independent of the directory name, or if you routinely use `docker compose -p/--project-name`.
   - If your compose file already sets `name:` or your `.env` contains `COMPOSE_PROJECT_NAME`, renaming only the directory will not change the project name Compose uses.
 Either remove those overrides or choose the compose-edit option.
+If you select `--project-name-mode remove`, the tool removes both the compose `name:` and `.env` `COMPOSE_PROJECT_NAME` (with a `.env` backup) for you.

 ## Common commands